aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-java/index.md

 On [Testdroid cloud](cloud.testdroid.com)

 * Create an Appium server side project
-* Create new testrun in your new server side project
+* Create a new testrun in new server side project
 * Upload tested application (apk/ipa) through the "Application" step
 * Upload the zip with scripts through the "Upload test file" step
 * Choose device group to use or create a new group for this run